Pointwise convergence of noncommutative Fourier series: Pointwise convergence of Fourier series

 The reader might wonder if similar results could be established for groups without such approximation properties, such as $\mathrm{SL}(3,\mathbb Z)$ and general lattices in higher rank semisimple Lie groups.
-However, as we explained in the beginning of this introduction, the failure of approximation properties amounts to saying that the group does not admit any natural summation methods, even in the sense of w*-convergence, so we cannot expect a parallel theory of convergences of noncommutative Fourier series on these groups.
+However, it is well-known that the group von Neumann algebra $VN(\mathrm{SL}(3,\mathbb Z))$ as well as the associated noncommutative $L_p$-spaces for large finite $p$ do not admit any completely bounded approximation property, and the case for small $p$ close to $2$ is still open (see e.g. \cite{delasallelafforgueduke,delasalleparcetricardduke}).
+As we explained in the beginning of this introduction, this amounts to saying that the group does not admit any natural summation methods on the the associated noncommutative $L_p$-spaces for large $p$, and that the convergence of Fourier series for the case of $p$ close to $2$ is open even in the sense of $\|\,\|_p$-norm convergence.
+Therefore the theory of convergences of noncommutative Fourier series on these groups constitutes a completely different flavor, which seems to go beyond the scope of this paper.
 Nevertheless, Criteria 1 and 2 do not require explicit approximation properties of groups and one may still apply our method to study similar problems for multipliers associated with suitable $1$-cocycles and conditionally negative definite functions on these groups.

 Our approach to the above result differs greatly from usual strategies in the study of pointwise convergence problems.
 The key idea is to construct an \emph{abstract} Markov semigroup whose symbols are sufficiently close to $(m_N)_N$ so that Criterion 2 becomes applicable.
 In hindsight, the construction is essentially inspired by geometric group theory and operator algebras; in particular we would like to mention several related works in this setting \cite{jolissaintmartin04haagerupsemigroup,casperaskalski15Haagerup,dawsfimaskalskiwhit16haagerup,ciprianisauvageot17amenability}, where an interplay between Fourier multipliers, approximation properties and abstract Markov semigroups has been highlighted.
 Our method applies to quite general classes of Fourier multipliers as soon as the symbols satisfy a suitable convergence rate.
 Together with the comments after Criterion 2, our approach might be viewed as an application of ergodic theory of genuinely abstract semigroups to pointwise convergence problems.